-So you might be wondering should I visit Genki or Uobei?
-It really doesn’t matter.
+So you might wonder, should I visit Genki or Uobei?
+It doesn’t matter.
 While Uobei is slightly cheaper, they are the same other than the name.

 If you are looking for more information about Tokyo and Japan, I highly recommend you pick up a guidebook such as Lonely Planet Best of Tokyo 2020